fedepaol/PostmanLib--Rings-Twice--Android/README.md

 For a simple example check AlarmManagerSample class.

 ####Wakeful scheduled requests
-Wakeful request need to be performed while keeping the wakelock for the length of the operation.
+Wakeful requests need to be performed while keeping the wakelock for the length of the operation.
 This can be achieved using a wakeful alarm manager that triggers a broadcast receiver.
 In the broadcast receiver postmanlib can be used to execute wakeful requests.
 In short, bind an alarm receiver to a wakeful alarm and perform: